 Students may appeal a decision of dismissal from the international business program to the chair of the department of business.
 The appeal is initiated with a letter from the student to the chair of the department that describes extenuating circumstances that limited academic performance.
 The chair of the department will render a decision and inform the student of that decision via written letter.

-Students enrolled in the D’Youville College business programs are expected to demonstrate high standards of personal behavior and professional conduct in the academic and fieldwork assignments.
+Students enrolled in the D’Youville University business programs are expected to demonstrate high standards of personal behavior and professional conduct in the academic and fieldwork assignments.
 Academic dishonesty of any form will not be tolerated by the program faculty.
-College policy regarding academic dishonesty will be followed with the recommendation that the offender be dismissed from the business program.
+University policy regarding academic dishonesty will be followed with the recommendation that the offender be dismissed from the business program.

 International Business Courses

 Graduate courses (500 and 600 levels) offered by the international business program are listed below.
 Undergraduate college-core and business-core courses, such as management, law or foreign language, are described in the appropriate sections for each discipline.
 Graduate courses with the prefix GRA are described in the graduate catalog.

 Admission requirements for applicants entering as freshmen are as follows:

 - High school average of at least 80 percent.

 The admission requirement for transfer students is a minimum G.P.A. of 2.5.
 Transfer students are also strongly advised to include letters of recommendation and a letter of intent with their application.
 Students with a G.P.A. of lower than 2.5 may be considered for conditional acceptance on an individual basis.
 Conditionally accepted students can matriculate after completing four undergraduate or graduate courses, as appropriate, with a grade of B or better.